Madeline Smith

-After leaving the acting profession in the mid 1980s to bring up her family, she returned to acting in 2011.
+After leaving the acting profession in the mid-1980s to raise her family, she returned to acting in 2011.

 Early life

 Smith was born in Hartfield, Sussex, the only child of Robert and Ursula Smith (née Boas).
 Her father owned an antiques shop and painting restoration business near Kew Gardens, and her Swiss mother was a translator.
-After a convent school education, in her late teens she had a temporary job at Biba, the famous boutique located on Kensington High Street, London.
-It was at the instigation of Barbara Hulanicki, founder of Biba, that she became a model.
-In the late 1960s and early '70s, she was regularly featured in the work of Disc cartoonist J Edward Oliver, who on one occasion devoted an entire strip to her entitled 'The Life and Habits of the Madeline Smith'.
+Smith received a convent school education.

+In her late teens, she held a temporary job at Biba, a boutique located on Kensington High Street, London.
+At the instigation of Barbara Hulanicki, founder of Biba, Smith became a model.

+In the late 1960s and early 1970s, she was regularly featured in the work of Disc cartoonist J. Edward Oliver, who on one occasion devoted an entire strip to her entitled "The Life and Habits of the Madeline Smith".

 Career

-Smith's first screen role was a small part in the film Escalation (1968) following this with a role in The Mini-Affair (1967), although the latter was released first.
-Smith first worked for Hammer Film Productions in Taste the Blood of Dracula (1969), billed as 'Maddy Smith' and playing an East End prostitute.
+Smith's first screen role was a small part in the film Escalation (1968), followed by a role in The Mini-Affair (1967), although the latter was released first.
+Smith first worked for Hammer Film Productions in Taste the Blood of Dracula (1970), billed as Maddy Smith and playing an East End prostitute.
 Among her other film appearances, she played opposite Ava Gardner in Tam-Lin, Peter Cushing in The Vampire Lovers and Frankenstein and the Monster from Hell, Diana Dors in The Amazing Mr Blunden, Frankie Howerd in Up Pompeii and Up the Front, and Vincent Price in Theatre of Blood.
-In 1972, Smith appeared in Carry On Matron in a scene alongside Hattie Jacques, Barbara Windsor and Joan Sims.
-In 1973, she played the Bond girl Miss Caruso, in the post-opening titles sequence of Live and Let Die, the first James Bond film starring Roger Moore.
+In 1972, Smith appeared in Carry On Matron in a scene alongside Hattie Jacques, Barbara Windsor, and Joan Sims.

+In 1973, she played the Bond girl Miss Caruso in the post-opening titles sequence of Live and Let Die, the first James Bond film starring Roger Moore.
 Smith's role is therefore significant as Miss Caruso is the first Bond girl of the Roger Moore era.
-She was recommended for the role by Moore himself, having previously appeared with him in an episode of The Persuaders! on TV.
-Smith and Moore take part in a scene in which he unzips her dress with a magnetic watch.
+Smith and Moore take part in a scene in which he unzips her dress with a magnetic wristwatch.
+She was recommended for the role by Moore himself, having previously appeared with him in an episode of the television series The Persuaders!.

 Smith's numerous stage credits include working with US director Charles Marowitz on Blue Comedy (Yvonne Arnaud Theatre, Guildford) and The Snob (at Marowitz's Tottenham Court Road venue the Open Space).
 She also acted opposite Alec Guinness in the original West End production of Alan Bennett's Habeas Corpus (playing Felicity Rumpers), supported Frankie Howerd again in the Volpone adaptation The Fly and the Fox (Churchill Theatre, Bromley), played Elma in a Cambridge Theatre Company revival of Frederick Lonsdale's Canaries Sometimes Sing, and spent two years playing the female lead in Agatha Christie's The Mousetrap at the St Martin's Theatre.